myhre062/heart-disease-analysis/README.md

     <img src="Images/BPMeds_Counts_Age_CHD.png"/>

+## Age - Prevalent Stroke - Prevalent Hyp - TenYearCHD analysis
+1. Age is not strongly correlated with CHD
+    * Age is negatively correlated with amount of cigarrets per day
+    * As age increases, the amount of cigarrets consumed per day stays relatively consistent; Meanwhile the amount of participants having heart disease does not show a siginificant decrease as the amounts of cigarrets per day being decreased.
+    * This could indicate a lack of correlation between cigarrets per day and the risk of having heart disease in 10 years.

+2. Risk of having chronic heart disease in ten years is positively correlated with the a person having prevalent stroke
+    * There is a 0.23 correlation between these two elements
+    * When a person stroke is present, there's a higher risk of chronic heart disease for this participant.

+3. Stroke & Hyp vs TenYear CHD
+    * There's a likelyhood of TenYear CHD increasing as prevalence of Stroke increases.
+    * There is a likelihood of TenYear CHD increasing as prevalence of hypotension increases.

+4. Age vs Prevalent Stroke:
+    * As age increases from 31 - 60 years old, the percentage of stroke increases.
+    * While within age group 61 - 70 years old, the percentage of Stroke decreases significantly.

 ## Recommendations
 1. Continued monitoring of cardiovascular risk factors, especially in older age groups, is essential for early detection and prevention of coronary heart disease.